 - Brands use this zero-party data to nurture ongoing customer loyalty.

 Strong Word-of-Mouth Marketing

-Customer tribes are far more deeply connected than generic segments or groups that are based on similar purchases.
+Customer communities are far more deeply connected than generic segments or groups that are based on similar purchases.
 They have strong networks that love to support each other.
 Nearly 80% of teachers hear about gated, personalized offers from other teachers, and 76% of military members learn about discounts through word of mouth.

 Deep Connections with Customers

-Personalized offers to consumer tribes elicit a strong emotional response because they trigger a powerful sense of belonging to a group.
+Personalized offers to consumer communities elicit a strong emotional response because they trigger a powerful sense of belonging to a group.
 This creates meaningful brand relationships in a way that other approaches can’t.
 According to Forrester’s 2018 Customer Experience Index, the way an experience makes customers feel influences brand loyalty more than any other factor.